Utah Courts

 (1)(G) hear and decide complaints and appeals of complaints as provided in this rule.

-(5) Selection of guardian ad litem for employment.
+(5) Selection of GAL for employment.

 (5)(B)(iii) a member of the Committee;